Gray Matter

 Thanks to this, it is known that gray matter is precisely the portion of the nervous system that allowed the emergence of complex thought models creative and abstract in primitive humanity.
 So it was not enough to have a larger brain to possess human intelligence, but a brain with abundant gray matter and a rough cortex was required, which fosters numerous connections between the neurons that compose it.

-You may be interested: Domain
+You may be interested: Respiratory System

 Gray matter and white matter